A tracking reference that emits light or radio waves, often a strobing LED

 A method of tracking which analyzes physical features of the real-world to compute position and translation in real-time.

-Nickname for the tracking marker affixed to a motion picture camera for outside-in tracking within an LED volume.
-Also referred to as The Crown.
+Nickname for the tracking object affixed to a motion picture camera for outside-in tracking.
+Also referred to as the ‘crown’ or ‘tiara’.
+See “Outside-in tracking”

 The process of determining the position and orientation of a camera or other object relative to the scene via various optical/digital methods; used for integration between the virtual and physical worlds.